aofarrel/verbose-fiesta/Terra/Workspaces/BloodPressure_GWAS_Template.md

 6. Generate a new "sample_set" data table that holds the derived files we created in the steps above using the [FireCloud Service Selector (FISS) package](https://github.com/broadinstitute/fiss).
 The files in this data table will be used in the workflows we run in Part 3.

 ### Time and cost estimate
-You can adjust the runtime configuration to fit your computational needs in the Jupyter notebook.
-We suggest using the recommended computes as explained in each notebook.
-The third notebook will be your most expensive.
+You can adjust the runtime configuration to fit your computational needs in each Jupyter notebook.
+We suggest using the recommended default configuration for the first two notebooks.
+The third notebook should use the latest Hail image and the associated runtime environment must be a Spark cluster.
+However, the number of workers, CPUs, and memory will vary drastically based on your input files and cost/time needs.
+Within the notebook itself, we provide some rule of thumb examples for you to consider for your Spark cluster configuration.
 Terra will provided a per-hour estimate of cost as you adjust settings of your compute environment.

-The first two notebooks can usually be completed in about 30 minutes total, or less.
-Be aware that if you are running on more than 1000 full-sized samples, the third notebook may take upwards of an hour to complete.
+The first two notebooks can usually be completed in about 30 minutes total.
+Depending on your compute configuration and your data, the third notebook is very difficult to predict reliably, but you can assume it will take at least a few hours if running on Freeze 8 data, n>1000 samples.

 When working in a notebook with computing times over 30 minutes, learn more about Terra's [auto-pause feature](https://support.terra.bio/hc/en-us/articles/360029761352) and [how to adjust auto-pause](https://support.terra.bio/hc/en-us/articles/360027020412) for your needs.
 Please carefully consider how adjusting auto-pause can remove protections that help you from accidentally accumulating cloud costs that you did not need.